ariahosseini/InterfacePhononsToolkit/README.md

 <p>

 The sum over q is performed for all wave vectors in the first Brillouin zone that are commensurate with the compute cell.
 The phonon wave packet simulations are centered at wave vectors q<sub>o</sub> nm<sup>-1</sup> along the 〈 1 0 0 〉 crystal direction for both the longitudinal and transverse acoustic modes γ.
 Large simulation cells is needed to precisely model the wave packets with very fine uncertainty in momentum space(σ).
 The initial position of the atoms in the MD simulation is computed using Equation above and the initial velocity is computed from the derivative of u<sub>ljζγ</sub> with respect to time (v<sub>ljζγ</sub> = d/dt u<sub>ljζγ</sub>).
 The system is initially at 0 K and the wave packets are added with A<sub>o</sub> for each wave packet tuned so that it raises the temperature of the system by a few Kelvin, rather than adding one phonon, ℏω, of energy.
 The reason for this is that, in the system sizes modeled, ℏω for wave packets near the Brillouin zone center is too small to be resolved above the numerical noise, while a single ℏω would raise the system temperature by hundreds of Kelvin for wave packets near the Brillouin zone edge.
-Performing the wave packet simulations at lower energy help keep phonon thermalization at bay, such that the acoustic frequencies selected for the packets don’t easily decay into other modes/frequencies due to anharmonicity.
+Performing the wave packet simulations at lower energy help keep phonon thermalization at bay, such that the acoustic frequencies selected for the packets don’t easily decay into other modes/ frequencies due to anharmonicity.
 </p>

 <p align="center">